Quickly learn the Russian Alphabet Names Of Letters

 You Won’t Believe the Letters That Look Like English Letters

 Do you know your ABCs?
 What about your EFGHIs?
 If you don’t, you’re not alone.
-In fact, most people don’t know that there are letters in the English alphabet that look like other English letters.
+Most people don’t know that there are letters in the English alphabet that look like other English letters.

 Can you believe it?
-There are actually 6 letters in the English alphabet that look like other English letters!
-Here they are: B, C, D, E, F, and G.
+Six letters in the English alphabet look like other English letters!
+They are B, C, D, E, F, and G.

 If you’re having trouble believing it, don’t worry- we’ve got proof!
 Check out the images below to see for yourself.